biosp4rk/mzmr/readme.txt

 - Added missing bomb locks in Deep Freeze logic.
 - Fixed broken animated tileset in Scrolls VI.
 - Fixed Varia-X getting stuck in a wall...again.
+- Added patch to allow credits to use more ASCII characters.
 - Credits now show seed settings as well as credits for MZMR and item placement logic.
 - Credits theme is now randomized with random music option.
 - Fixed issue in Spooky Mission 2 where two different item locations were always the same item.